kemtardif/Rocket-Elevator-Foundation/README.md

-# Rocket_Elevators : MAINT STUFF INTO PRODUCTION.
+# Rocket_Elevators : MAINTENING STUFF INTO PRODUCTION.

 -WE created a g-mail account for you to access the services : supercodeboxx@gmail.com.
 Pass word c0deb0xx1!
 -YOu can access both New Relic and Google Analytics using the above account.